keatonmaruyali/sentiment_stock_market_predictor/README.md

 - [ ] ML model training.
 - [ ] Automated evaluation and training.
 - [ ] Better UX.

+SEC Statements
+- [x] Download statements.
+  - [x] Keep track of what statements we've already downloaded
+  - [ ] Download new quarterly statements too
+- [x] Scrape data from tables.
+  - [x] Quarterly statements are split into 5 sections
+  - [x] Merge all similar tables from each year together
+  - [x] Plot merged data
+- [ ] Derive insights from data
+  - [ ] Get a list of important ratios

 Improvements
 - [ ] Migrations.